PR in Singapore - How to Get Permanent Residency in Singapore?

 List of Documents Required for Singapore PR

-To apply for Permanent Residency (PR) in Singapore, applicants must have all the required documents ready at the time of application.
-If any document is missing, the authorities may decline your application.
-Additionally, government officials may request other documents, so be attentive and respond promptly to calls or emails.
+To apply for PR in Singapore, applicants must have all required documents ready at the time of application.
+Immigration and Checkpoints Authority (ICA) assesses applications based on documentation integrity.
+If any document is missing, then authorities may decline your application.

 How to Get PR After Studying in Singapore?